uea-teaching/computer-vision-2022/lectures/epipolar.md

 :::

 ::: notes
-Again, with labels...
+Lets set these epipolar elements out:

-epipolar axis between projection centres epipolar plane formed by the projection centres and the observed point, different for each observation. epipoles - the projection of the other camera's projection centre epipolar lines - projection of the ray from the other camera's projection centre to the observed point.
+- epipolar axis between projection centres
+- epipolar plane formed by the projection centres and the observed point, different for each observation.
+- epipoles - the projection of the other camera's projection centre
+- epipolar lines - projection of the ray from the other camera's projection centre to the observed point.

 :::

 ## {data-auto-animate="true}